The pens used for comparison and images in this article starting with the main image:

 Students will find worth in pens using Easy Glide ink technology.
 This allows smooth and comfortable use for tasks such as taking notes.
 Pens even with rubber grips for added comfort when writing essays or taking tests.

 Pocket clips to attach to a shirt, pants pocket or a notebook, hence useful for coping up with a loose pen in a fast-paced life.
-Based on the tasks someone uses them for, we can organize Pens with colorful outer shells.
+Based on the tasks someone uses them for, we can organize Pens with colourful outer shells.
 The ones with translucent outer shells allow users to see how much ink remains in their cartridge.
-Both capped, retractable and twist ballpoint pens enable users to shelter the tip to guard and to preserve ink.
+Both capped, retractable and twist pens enable users to shelter the tip to guard and to preserve ink.

 Though possible to buy a single pen, they have packs to standardize offices or institutions like schools.
 A good pen shop will have a range of pack selections from 5 to 25, and 60 pen packets, so, the customers can browse and select the quantity that fits their desires.